 In addition to tweaking Advanced Compensation to suit your exact needs, testing it can also be a cumbersome process because of how time-consuming it is.
-The process to launch a bonus can take 10 to 12 minutes, and merits take at least 12 minutes.
+Launching a bonus can take 10 to 12 minutes, and merits take at least 12 minutes.

-And every time you make a change to a process, you have to relaunch it (so there’s another near-quarter of an hour gone).
-None of that is an incredibly large amount of time, but those minutes can add up quickly if you have to make a lot of changes.
+And every time you change a process, you have to relaunch it (so there’s another near-quarter of an hour gone).
+None of that is a considerable amount of time, but those minutes can add up quickly if you have to make a lot of changes.